 Consumer data right

-The Government has decided to establish a consumer data right in New Zealand to give individuals and businesses greater choice and control over their data.
-We recently consulted on the draft law that will be used to enable this, and we are considering public feedback.
+The Government will establish a consumer data right in New Zealand to give individuals and businesses greater choice and control over their data.
+This is done through the Customer and Product Data Bill, which is now before Parliament.

 In this section